ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

    * 1 error occurred:
       * permission denied

-As we mentioned earlier, the policy `k8spolicy` didn't give access to our new KV engine, so we need to address that.
-To know more about policies, please visit Vault's `policy documentation <https://developer.hashicorp.com/vault/docs/concepts/policies>`_:
+As we mentioned earlier, the policy `k8spolicy` doesn't provide access to our new KV engine, so we need to address that:

 .. code-block:: bash
    :caption: Fix Kubernetes cluster auth policy